Disneyland Lightning Lane Guide [2024 Both Parks]

 At Disneyland you can buy Multi Pass in advance with your ticket for the length of your ticket, or you can buy it on a day-by-day basis at the start of each day, once you enter a park.

-Generally, it will make more sense to buy it day-by-day if you’re visiting 3 days or more.
+It will make more sense to buy it day-by-day if you’re visiting 3 days or more.
 Because the Lightning Lane options are relatively limited at Disneyland, two days with Multi Pass is usually more than enough.
 On a longer trip you might even find one day of Multi Pass is enough.
 On a shorter trip, with more pressure to cram everything into a tight timeline, you might want Multi Pass multiple days.

 What Disneyland rides have Multi Pass Lightning Lanes?